 Memorial Day is the unofficial start of summer.
 This summer, more people want to hit the road in an RV.
 It’s no surprise why.
 Overall, people love to camp to relax, escape the stress and reconnect with friends and family.
 Because more RVs today are lighter and smaller, more people are RVing for the first time!

 If you’ve been RVing for years or new to the road, you may feel tempted to skip the CPAP to go camping with sleep apnea.
 CPAP while camping might seem like an impossible task, but with a few modifications or accessories, it is possible to safely enjoy RVing.

 How to Power a CPAP in an RV

-anything, check your CPAP and review your power set up in your RV.
+Before you do anything, check your CPAP (or BiPAP) machine and review your power set up in your RV.
 Most CPAP machines run off an AC current, but some have a built-in plug for a DC current.
 As you know, electricity is at a premium in a motorhome so you’ll need to be selective about what appliances your run while using your CPAP.
 Because your CPAP is essential to your health, it needs to be a top priority on your appliance power hierarchy.